Nargon271/project-2/README.md

 ## That's it!

-Enjoy your local products and stay healty! :heart:
+Enjoy your local products and stay healthy! :heart: